-Project will be awarded two points for being integral to a community revitalization or Points economic development strategy approved by a unit of the state, local, or federal government or instrumentality thereof, such as, without limitation, the following: Priority Development Areas Redevelopment Areas Federal Place-Based Initiative Areas Documentation requirement: Documentation from a unit of the state, local or federal government or instrumentality thereof verifying that all of a project's units are located within the geographic area of the To qualify for points, the community revitalization or economic development strategy must be memorialized by a Plan that meets the following criteria: As of the application deadline, a government entity has formally adopted a Plan to revitalize a defined geographic area containing the proposed site.
-A standard Housing Element or General Plan is ineligible unless it contains a specific 2 revitalization area where the site will be located.
-Completing the project proposed in the application would contribute to one or more of the Plan's stated goals.
-A government entity has made or is committed to making specific investments in non-housing infrastructure, amenities, or services beyond developing the proposed By being located within the boundaries of the Plan, the project benefits from clear incentives such as a streamlined entitlements process, additional funding, or relaxed design requirements.
+Project will be awarded two points for being integral to a community revitalization or economic development strategy approved by a unit of the state, local, or federal government or instrumentality thereof, such as, without limitation, the following: Points 2

+Pri ority Development Areas Re development Areas Fe deral Place-Based Initiative Areas То qualify for points, the community revitalization or economic development strategy st be memorialized by a Plan that meets the following criteria: or be memorialized by a rian and meete are relienning enteria.
+0 As of the application deadline, a government entity has formally adopted a Plan to 0 revitalize a defined geographic area containing the proposed site.
+A standard Housing Element or General Plan is ineligible unless it contains a specific revitalization area where the site will be located.
+0 Completing the project proposed in the application would contribute to one or more 0 of the Plan's stated goals.